ltrujello/Tikz-Python/README.md

 ### Example: Roots of Unity
-Suppose I want to talk about [roots of unity](https://en.wikipedia.org/wiki/Root_of_unity).
+Suppose I want to draw the [roots of unity](https://en.wikipedia.org/wiki/Root_of_unity).
 Normally, I would have to spend 30 minutes reading some manual about how TeX handles basic math.
 With Python, I know I can `import math` and make intuitive computations to quickly build a function that displays the nth roots of unity.
 ```python
 import math